 I recommend that you get a journal or a piece of paper and write the answer to some or all of these questions.

-- After answering the questions above, list your top three our four activities or skills that interest you the most and in which you have some measure of competency (or in which you could develop competency.)
+After answering the questions above, list your top three our four activities or skills that interest you the most.
+They should be activities or skills in which you have some measure of competency (or in which you could develop competency.)

-- Note #2: By the way, you may write several purpose statements, and that is perfectly fine.
+Note #2: By the way, you may write several purpose statements.
+That is perfectly fine.
 You may also find that later you can think of a larger purpose statement that encapsulates your other purpose statements.
 That’s okay, too.

-- I recommend you give yourself a break after you have written your purpose statement.
-You might also want to talk it over with some supportive friends or family members so they can give you helpful feedback on your purpose statement.
+I recommend you give yourself a break after you have written your purpose statement.
+You might also want to talk it over with some supportive friends or family members who can give you helpful feedback.

-- Now list five to seven activities, hobbies, educational opportunities, or jobs that allow you to express your purpose as you understand it right now.
-(It’s okay if your understanding and articulation of your purpose change.)
+Now list five to seven activities, hobbies, educational opportunities, or jobs that allow you to express your purpose as you understand it right now.
+(It’s okay if your understanding of your purpose changes.)

-- Make a plan to do them and give yourself permission to learn whatever lessons these activities have for you to learn.
+Make a plan to do them and give yourself permission to learn whatever lessons these activities have for you to learn.
 You may find that the activities you choose perfectly express your purpose.
-Or you may find that they don’t fit with your purpose–these activities can steer you towards activities that are better suited for your purpose.
+Or you may find that they don’t fit with your purpose.
+Such activities can steer you towards activities that are better suited for your purpose.

 For Future Reference

-This activity is not the only way to help you find your purpose, but it can help put you on your path towards finding it.
+This activity is not the only way to help you find your purpose, but it can help put you on a good path.
 Remember, your purpose is something you discover, create, and express over time.